A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L3: Striving for Autonomous Data Agent

 \subsection{The Critical Leap: From ``Executor'' to ``Dominator''}

-In this section, we elaborate on the transformative advancement of data agents to the L3, where the transition to L3 represents a critical transfer of dominance in data-related tasks, achieving conditional autonomy under supervision and signaling the emergence of true autonomy.
+In this section, we elaborate on the transformative advancement of data agents to the L3, where the leap to L3 represents a critical transfer of dominance in data-related tasks, achieving conditional autonomy under supervision and signaling the emergence of true autonomy.

-As illustrated in Figure~\ref{fig:l3_agent}, L3 data agents are expected to autonomously orchestrate and optimize pipelines themselves rather than following human-defined ones; managing diverse and comprehensive tasks that potentially span the entire data lifecycle from data management and preparation to analysis, rather than isolated and task-specific procedures.
-Formally, at L3, data agent $\mathcal{A}$ autonomously manage the entire pipeline from orchestration $\pi_{\mathcal{A}}$ to execution $\epsilon_{\mathcal{A}}$, tackling versatile and comprehensive data-related tasks $\mathcal{T}$.
-Meanwhile, human $\mathcal{H}$ transitions into a supervisory role:
+As illustrated in Figure~\ref{fig:l3_agent}, L3 data agents are expected to autonomously orchestrate and optimize pipelines rather than following human-defined ones; managing diverse and comprehensive tasks that potentially span the entire data lifecycle from data management and preparation to analysis, rather than isolated and task-specific procedures.
+Formally, at L3, data agent $\mathcal{A}$ autonomously manage the entire pipeline from orchestration $\pi_{\mathcal{A}}$ to execution $\epsilon_{\mathcal{A}}$, tackling versatile and comprehensive data-related tasks $\mathcal{T}$ under human $\mathcal{H}$ supervision: Given a high-level goal such as ``analyze customer churn'', L3 data agents are expected to orchestrate and coordinate an effective pipeline from data management and preparation to analysis to achieve it.
+However, this autonomy remains conditional, as humans retain a supervisory role.

-For example, given a high-level, often ambiguous, objective such as ``analyze customer churn'', L3 data agents are expected to orchestrate and coordinate a customized, end-to-end pipeline to achieve this goal.
-It determines which data to manage, how to prepare it, which analytical operations to apply, and how to demonstrate the results, and integrates these components into an effective and efficient pipeline.
-However, such autonomy is still conditional: although L3 data agents take the dominance and primary responsibility in data-related tasks, they still operate under human supervision and potential intervention.

-The challenges described above highlight that true L3 autonomy remains an ongoing research frontier.
+Developing L3 data agents remains an ongoing research frontier.
 To date, no existing system has fully realized such versatile, self-directed orchestration capabilities that define a complete L3 data agent.
-However, emerging efforts from both academia and industry, such as AgenticData~\cite{agenticdata} and JoyAgent~\cite{JoyAgent-JDGenie}, are beginning to address these challenges, giving rise to what we term ``Proto-L3'' data agents.
-These systems represent crucial exploratory steps to bridge the gap between L2 and L3.
-While they do not yet achieve the full spectrum of autonomous orchestration and robust generalization required for conditional autonomy, they exhibit nascent and promising potential toward this goal.
-Analyzing these recent efforts is therefore essential for understanding the current state-of-the-art and charting a path toward the realization of true L3 data agents.
-In the following section, we discuss Proto-L3 systems that are beginning to bridge this critical transition, which are summarized and compared in Table~\ref{tab:l3_comparison}.
+However, emerging efforts from both academia and industry are beginning to address these challenges, giving rise to what we term ``Proto-L3'' data agents.
+While they do not yet achieve the full spectrum of L3, they exhibit exploratory steps and promising potential toward this goal.
+The following section analyzes these pioneering efforts, which are summarized in Table~\ref{tab:l3_comparison}.